Krems an der Donau – Sights and tips for connoisseurs

 Wave game restaurant

-With a view of the Danube and the fleet of excursion boats, you can eat in the Wellenspiel restaurant.
-This restaurant is located next to the pier for the excursion boats.
-In addition to burgers and steaks, Austrian specialties and vegan / vegetarian dishes are served here.
+With a view of the Danube and the fleet of excursion boats, you can also eat at the Wellenspiel restaurant.
+This restaurant is located next to the excursion boat dock.
+In addition to burgers and steaks, they serve Austrian specialties as well as vegan/vegetarian dishes.

 Wave game restaurant